 Navigating a Web Bible Interface

 One major component of the online interface of Codex Sinaiticus as designed and delivered by the Codex Sinaiticus Project in 2009 is public access to high resolution images of each extant fragment of this ancient bible without need for any additional permission and needing only a web browser.
 Making these images available to a much larger audience through the capacities of the internet is a radical expansion of an affordance offered by a print facsimile edition, namely access.
 This fantastic accomplishment must be acknowledged, even if I will have some critiques of the interface itself.
 Codex Sinaiticus is one of our most important extant bible manuscripts and the collaborative effort put in by all of the project teams to make this web interface has afforded many the opportunity to study and engage the tradition of this manuscript and the history of bible in heightened ways.
 This increased exposure to these interfaces has the potential to invite new and different voices into the discussion of antique book making and bible as interface.
+The Codex Sinaiticus Project web interface is designed predominantly for scholarly users, given the demand for facility with Greek, the use of technical language top describe the manuscript (e.g. recto/verso), and the lack of investment in the translation aspects of the interface.
+Yet, the number of visitors to the site suggest that a broader interest in the materiality of manuscripts and the history of transmission of this particular ancient book brought many others to participate in the interface.

 The web interface of Codex Sinaiticus contains four main components–image, transcription, translation, and physical description– with robust navigation of the bible interface and global project site navigation.
 To provide a general picture of the shape and structure of the web Sinaiticus interface, I will begin with a close look at the materialities of navigation available in the site.
 The reason I mention both the global project site navigation and the bible interface navigation is to highlight that I am focusing on only one part of the larger Codex Sinaiticus Project web site.
 The global site navigation offers access to more information about the history of Codex Sinaiticus and the project itself, along with a quick link to any biblical book in the bible interface.
-The part of the project site we are focused on here is the bible interface, which the global site navigation links to with the phrase “See the Manuscript,” highlighting the focus of the bible interface on the digitized images.
 The structure of the web bible interface is consistent throughout, with a few user options along the way.
 The page is basically broken into two columns, with a header section that spans both columns and holds most of the navigational elements and user options.
 The header of the interface holds two primary forms of navigation and a set of user options to control what shows in the left hand column of the page.
 Users can navigate the bible interface by biblical book, chapter, and verse, or by page identifier, which is combination of quire number, folio number, and recto or verso.